 Sharon woke at the feet of Osiris.

 "You fainted," said Marcus.
-He had not taken his hands off of her yet, and she did not think to tell him to.
+He had not taken his hands off of her yet.

 "We're hiding," said Marcus.
 He smirked more, as if trying very hard not to laugh at a private joke.